thschleicher/weblogic-buildpack/docs/container-wls.md

 The droplet containing the entire WebLogic install, domain and application bits would be get executed (with the app specified jvm settings and generated/configured services) by Cloud Foundry.
 A single server instance would be started as part of the droplet execution.
 The WebLogic Listen Port of the server would be controlled by the warden container managing the droplet.

-The application can be scaled up or down using cf scale command.
+The number of application instances can be scaled up or down using cf scale command.
 This would trigger multiple copies of the same droplet (identical server configuration and application bits but different server listen ports) to be executing in parallel.

 Note: Ensure `cf push` uses **`-m`** argument to specify a minimum process memory footprint of 1024 MB (1GB).
 Failure to do so will result in very small memory size for the droplet container and the jvm startup can fail.
 '-t' option can be used to specify the timeout period (time for server to come up and start listening before warden kills it)